Degree type(s): Master's

 Degree field(s): Education

-Earn your North Dakota state reading credential in the Master of Education (Reading Emphasis) program at the University of Mary.
-Designed for working teachers, the online/blended Master of Education program offers a flexible, convenient option to earn your master’s degree and reading credential while balancing time with your career and at home.
+The Master of Education in Reading helps teachers support the development of important literacy skills among their students.
+Designed for working teachers, the online/blended Master of Education program offers a flexible, convenient option to earn your master’s degree while balancing time with your career and at home.
 Students will both advance their teaching skills and expand their employment opportunities in the field of education as a result of the program.

-The Master of Education in elementary administration is available as a blended program that combines online courses with on-site evening classes at the University of Mary’s main campus in Bismarck, North Dakota.
+The Master of Education in Reading is available as a blended program that combines online courses with on-site summer classes at the University of Mary’s main campus in Bismarck, North Dakota.

 Earn your Master of Education and reading credential in an accredited master’s program at an affordable, private, Catholic university: